nextguys/lively-next-relaunch/explanation/studio.md

 - **Fixed Dimension:** The default resizing behavior, where the morph maintains a fixed size as specified by its width or height value.
 - **Fill Dimension:** The morph will expand to fill any remaining empty space within its parent container.
 - **Hug Dimension:** The morph will hug its content, resizing to fit precisely around the content, such as a document or a set of children, if the layout permits.
-- **Shrink Dimension:** A combination of hugging and filling behavior.
-If filling exceeds the size of hugging, the morph will default to hugging. *This feature is not yet implemented.*

 ### Border Radius